 - Eyelid fluttering.

 A decline in a child's learning ability or grades is often the first sign.
-Teachers may report that the child seems "checked out" or misses instructions frequently.
+Teachers may report that the child seems "checked out," ignores instructions, or misses parts of the lesson frequently.

 Causes